So, decided to hack my own slideshow script, to dynamically turn (some of) these WP posts into slideshows…

-What the WWW is all about (becoming), SE principles pertinent to mobile Web app development, current failures and implications for startups, and maybe attempted forecasts?
+What the WWW was/is/will be all about, software engineering principles pertinent to web development (web=app=mobile), current failures and implications for startups, and maybe attempted forecasts?

 A serial CTO’s perspective on what makes the world (of PWA startups particularly) tick.